-Oak trees are a fast growing tree so will need to be trimmed from time to time to ensure it is structurally sound and maintains its curb appeal.
+Oak trees are fast-growing tree, so will need to be trimmed from time to time to ensure it is structurally sound and maintains their curb appeal.

 Trimming a mature Oak tree every 5 – 7 years helps to enhance the health and vigor of the tree.
 Younger specimens might need a little more often as formative pruning in the early stages is critical.

-A younger Oak tree less than 10 years old should be checked by a certified arborist every 3 – 4 years and pruned if needed.
+A younger Oak tree under 10 years old should be checked by a certified arborist every 3 – 4 years and pruned if needed.

 Generally, you should always trim your oaks during winter.
 This is the dormant season for oaks when the leaves have fallen off and invasive bugs are not about.